-The municipality sees these developers’ model as an example for successful social and spatial regeneration, the kind it would like to reproduce (city planner, 14.1.19; tour in Gimel, 8.3.19).
-The opposite example the municipality gives, is the 366 flats project, divided in two projects—in Gush Etzyon (206 flats) and in Wingate Streets (160 flats, under construction), replacing several old buildings, mostly standing empty for twenty years (tour, 8.3.19).
+The municipality sees these developers’ model as an example for successful social and spatial regeneration, the kind it would like to reproduce (City planner, 14.1.19; tour in Gimel, 8.3.19).
+The opposite example the municipality gives, is the 366 flats project, divided in two projects—in Gush Etzyon (206 flats) and in Wingate Streets (160 flats, under construction), replacing several old buildings, mostly standing empty for twenty years (Tour, 8.3.19).
 The owners of the last 17 flats—predominantly elderly people—were displaced following extremely generous compensations: over 30 million NIS divided between them (Y., developer, 13.3.19).
 Other residents think they too could receive similar sums for their properties, failing to realise the deal was unique and unlikely repeated.
 In the Gush Etzyon project, populated in 2018, about 20-30% of the flats were sold to Amidar, to house social tenants, mainly concentrated in one entrance.
 Most other flats were sold to investors.
-Low rates of owner-occupiers and the stigma on social housing created a negative image for the project, as ‘replacing slums with slums’ (D., 10.2.19).
+Low rates of owner-occupiers and the stigma on social housing created a negative image for the project, as “replacing slums with slums” (D., 10.2.19).

 Developers and realtors see Gimel’s regeneration as old news, as it has been on the radar of rentiers for nearly a decade.
 As new buildings fail to attract families, they compete with older properties on the pool of students, which has dwindled down recently due to changing accommodation trends and the possibilities of online learning during COVID-19.
 However, as the masterplan’s implications sink in, regeneration will accelerate and potentially attract more diverse population (Y., developer, 13.3.19).
-Future neighbourhood composition will depend on population turnover, physical transformation, and a dissipating stigma (realtors, 27.2.19 & 28.2.19).
+Future neighbourhood composition will depend on population turnover, physical transformation, and a dissipating stigma (Realtors, 27.2.19 & 28.2.19).

 5.3 Old-time residents’ perspective: fear and hope in Beersheba

 In 2019, when I finished my fieldwork, hardly any old-timers with whom I spoke have heard of Gimel’s regeneration plan.
 This is despite the public participation process that planners pride themselves to have done (a planning obligation) and the work of the MRA.
 While the plan was unknown, social and physical changes were certainly noticed.
 Old-timers spoke about the neighbourhood’s long-going decline, their neighbours gradually leaving replaced by transient population, and the frequent offers to sell their properties, which despite rising are never enough for decent alternative city housing.
-One man said, for instance: ‘they offered 900,000 NIS, but I can’t buy anything with that without mortgage.
-If they offer 1.2 million, I’m out of here’ (A., born 1965, 21.1.19).
-According to Israel Tax Authority data, prices per square meter in his decaying block of flats increased by more than 300% between 2001-2019, indicating the kind of speculation that often leads residents to regard their properties as real estate rather than homes (Madden and Marcuse, 2016).
+One man said, for instance: “They offered 900,000 NIS, but I can’t buy anything with that without mortgage.
+If they offer 1.2 million, I’m out of here” (A., born 1965, 21.1.19).
+According to Israel Tax Authority data, prices per square meter in his decaying block of flats increased by more than 300% between 2001-2019, indicating the kind of speculation that often leads residents to regard their properties as real estate rather than homes (Madden & Marcuse, 2016).
 Such process of decades long displacement, starting with people relocating to better places, result in slow desertification as there is no longer an incentive to improve the neighbourhood.
-This leaves remaining residents’ lives in suspense, trapped in the present and displaced before the event (Baeten et al., 2017; Eliott-Cooper et al., 2020: 502-3).
-As earlier mentioned, this part of Gimel, with its decaying ‘train-blocks’, will likely remain in suspense long after the redevelopment of the rest of the neighbourhood.
+This leaves remaining residents’ lives in suspense, trapped in the present and displaced before the event (Baeten, Westin, Pull, & Molina, 2017; Eliott-Cooper et al., 2020, pp. 502-3).
+As earlier mentioned, this part of Gimel, with its decaying “train-blocks”, will likely remain in suspense long after the redevelopment of the rest of the neighbourhood.